-- People could maintain their independence and access different communal areas or small spaces for private time with their relatives. - People's rooms were personalised and decorated with personal effects.
-Rooms were furnished and adapted to meet their individual needs and preferences. - People had vibrating pads placed under their mattress or pillows to alert them if the fire alarm had been activated when asleep in bed.
+- People could maintain their independence and access a conservatory for private time with their relatives. - People's rooms were personalised and decorated with personal effects.
+Rooms were furnished and adapted to meet their individual needs and preferences. - People told us they felt Chester House Care Home was their home.
+A visitor told us, "Chester House is so homely which sets it apart from other homes we considered for [relative]."